JorgeGIlG/MTF_Estimator/README.md

 * Select vector layer<br/>

 * Run the algorithm<br/>
-Be patient.
+It may take some time.
 During the time that the task requires the dialog window will be unresponsive.
-This is definetely something to improve for future versions.</br>
+This is definitely something to improve for future versions.</br>
 Once the process is completed a log will be shown.
 If there was enough data with sufficient quality a results window will appear.</br>

 * Examine the outputs<br/>
 The results window has its own toolbar containing pan, zoom, and save tools.
-Additonal data can be found in the log window.
+Additional data can be found in the log window.

 ### Obtaining Successful Results